DavidABau/Human-AI-Coherence-Corpus/Tools/START-HERE.md

 These tools are designed for **real-time human interaction**, not theory.

+They are self-contained and usable independently.

+### “No prior corpus knowledge required”

 They help answer simple questions like:

 - What’s happening right now?